 But this time, it’s different.

-While video has been a more frequently used tool, I think that for the large majority of us, it was the first time we had witnessed murders up close.
+As stated in the guide from Connecticut-Bailbonds.com, while video has been a more frequently used tool, I think that for the large majority of us, it was the first time we had witnessed murders up close.
 Not as an episode of Law and Order.
 Not as a screening of an action movie.
 We were forced to watch people die right in front of us.

 Yes, some people watched the videos on their own.
 But many of us had it plastered all over our Facebook timelines, with the dreadful autoplay featured turned on.
 People posted screen shots of the scenes for full viewing.
 Television broadcasts blatantly and unapologetically played the videos over and over again on live TV.
 The voice overs were flat.
 The blurred circles were present.
 But there was no warning.
 There was no “please let your children leave the room, this will be graphic.”
 They just played the videos without warning as if we were watching a commercial for toothpaste.
 Sometimes the videos were played in rapid succession.
 And we were forced to watch.